wweijtje/onkyo-api/README.md

 # onkyo-api

-Use a Raspberry Pi Zero to expose an API to my Onkyo Receiver for an iOS app.
+Use a Raspberry Pi Zero to expose an API to my Onkyo Receiver for an iOS app or bOS integration.

 ## Install